-Philip Morris International Inc. Presents at Chief Executives For Corporate Purpose (CECP) 2020 CEO Investor Forum
+Philip Morris International Inc. Presents at Chief Executives for Corporate Purpose (CECP) 2020 CEO Investor Forum

 Regulatory News:

-Philip Morris International Inc. (NYSE: PM) will host a live audio webcast of a presentation by André Calantzopoulos, Chief Executive Officer at the Chief Executives For Corporate Purpose (CECP) 2020 CEO Investor Forum at www.pmi.com/2020CECP on Monday, February 24, 2020, at 4:50 p.m.
-ET.
+Philip Morris International Inc.'s (NYSE: PM) Chief Executive Officer, André Calantzopoulos, presents today at the Chief Executives For Corporate Purpose (CECP) 2020 CEO Investor Forum in New York.

-The webcast will provide live audio of the entire PMI session and will be in a listen-only mode.

-The audio webcast may also be accessed on iOS or Android devices by downloading PMI's free Investor Relations Mobile Application at www.pmi.com/irapp.
+The presentation and Q&A session are being webcast live, in a listen-only mode, beginning at approximately 4:50 p.m.
+ET, at www.pmi.com/2020CECP, and on the PMI Investor Relations App available at www.pmi.com/irapp.
+An archived copy of the webcast, together with presentation slides, will be available on the same site and the App.

 Philip Morris International: Delivering a Smoke-Free Future